Andrew of Galicia

 The Kingdom of Galicia–Volhynia (1245–1349).

-Andrew (Андрій Юрійович, Latin: Andreas) (unknown – 1323) was the last king of Ruthenia in 1308-1323 (according to other sources since 1315).
-He was the son of Yuri I (1252–1308) whom he succeeded on the throne of Galicia.
+Andrew (Андрій Юрійович, Latin: Andreas) (unknown – 1323) was a ruler of Galicia-Volhynia in 1308-1323 (according to other sources since 1315) under the title "Duke of Lodomeria and Lord of Ruthenian Land" (Latin: dux Ladimirae et dominus terrae Russiae).

+He was the son of Ruthenian king Yuri I (1252–1308) whom he succeeded on the throne of Galicia.
 His mother was Euphemia of Kuyavia.
-After the death of his father, he ruled the kingdom together with his brother Lev II.
-Though the kingdom was one state managed together, there are sources informing that Andrew was seated in Volodymyr and Lev II in Galicia.
+After the death of his father, he ruled the kingdom together with his brother Lev II, with both being colectively titled "Princes of All Lands of Ruthenia, Galicia and Lodomeria" (Latin: duces totius terrae Russiae, Galiciae et Ladimirae).
+Though their state state managed together, there are sources informing that Andrew was seated in Volodymyr and Lev II in Galicia.

 Reign

 It is known that in the second decade of 14th century, the Lithuanians strengthened their pressure upon Galicia-Volhynia attempting to take the lands of Dorohychyn and Berestia away.
 During these years of rule Andrew and his brother were in a constant fight with Gediminas of Lithuania.

 He had established firm relations with Polish king Władysław I the Elbow-high and Teutonic order and attempted to weaken dependence from the Golden Horde.
 They were also in union with the allies of Władysław I the Elbow-high - Scandinavian and Pomeranian rulers against the margraves of Brandenburg (1315).

 As a ruler of Volodymyr in Volhynia, Andrew promoted the trade of his realm with the Baltic region and Poland.
 In 1320 he issued a charter allowing merchants from Toruń and Kraków to freely enter Ruthenian lands with their goods without paying any tolls and with equal rights to the local population, and guaranteed them compensation in case of violations.
 This policy continued the course of his father Yuri Lvovych.